Stephen Barchet

-He retired from the Navy in 1954.
+From June 1949 to March 1951, Barchet was assigned to the Naval War College, where he served as administrative secretary.
+He retired from the Navy in 1954 and was advanced to rear admiral on the retired list.
 He later worked for the American Trading and Production Company and as the head of a paper company in Alabama.
 He died in 1964 at age 63 at the naval hospital in Annapolis, Maryland.
 He was buried at the United States Naval Academy Cemetery in Annapolis, Maryland with his wife Louise Elizabeth Lankford.